ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_secret_masking.rst

 The difference matters when the decrypted text is structured.
 With a vaulted vars file, a password inside it is masked wherever that password appears on its own.
 With the ``unvault`` lookup or filter, only the complete decrypted text is registered, including any internal newlines.
 This means a value inside it is masked only when the whole text appears in output.
 To mask individual values from an ``unvault`` result, parse it and register the values you need with the ``register_secret`` filter.

-The value of any option declared with ``no_log`` in a module's argument spec is registered when the module validates its arguments.
+Module authors can declare an option with ``no_log: true`` in the module's argument spec to say that its value is sensitive, for example the ``password`` option of the ``user`` module.
-This includes values that came from a default, a fallback, or a sub-option.
+The value of such an option is registered when the module validates its arguments, including values that came from a default, a fallback, or a sub-option.
+This is a setting in the module's code, not the ``no_log`` task keyword that playbook authors set on a task.
-See :ref:`secret_masking_no_log` for how this changes the ``no_log`` behavior.
+See :ref:`secret_masking_no_log` for how masking changes the module option, and how it differs from the task keyword.

 Prompted values are registered for a ``vars_prompt`` with ``private: true`` (the default), the ``pause`` module with ``echo: false``, and passwords entered for ``--ask-pass``, ``--ask-become-pass``, and ``--ask-vault-pass``.